 So, what’s the verdict?

 Of course, whichever level of encryption you go for, it’s not the only thing to consider when ensuring your data stays safe during a remote desktop session.
-Making sure you have unique passwords, staying off public Wi-Fi, and keeping track of your old accounts all contribute to your overall security – find out more in this blog.
+Making sure you have unique passwords, staying off public Wi-Fi, and keeping track of your old accounts all contribute to your overall security.
+If you are interested in learning more, read our Remote Access Security Checklist

 With VNC Connect Professional, every connection is end-to-end 128-bit AES encrypted.
 Or, with an Enterprise subscription, you can increase this to 256-bit AES encryption.
 Give it a try with a 30-day free trial of VNC Connect.